★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Capex Knowhow Scale

-High system ASPs plus a large, expanding installed base provide scale to fund R&D, clinical support, and manufacturing and regulatory capability, reinforcing leadership in complex surgical robotics.
+High system ASPs plus a large, expanding installed base provide scale to fund R&D, clinical support, manufacturing, and regulatory capability, reinforcing leadership in complex surgical robotics.

 Erosion risks